Liv Warfield

-Liv Warfield is an American R&B singer-songwriter from Peoria, Illinois.
+Olivia "Liv" Warfield is an American R&B singer-songwriter from Peoria, Illinois north of Springfield.
 She was part of Prince's New Power Generation and as of 2016 is with Roadcase Royale, a band formed with Nancy Wilson and members of Heart.

 Personal life and career

-Warfield grew up the daughter of a Pentecostal deacon, listening to gospel music, in a strict background that didn't allow her to listen to secular music; she used to sing Whitney Houston songs to herself when her parents weren't around.
-She graduated from Peoria Notre Dame High School in 1997.
-Warfield later moved from Peoria to go to college in Portland, Oregon on a track scholarship at Portland State University.
+Warfield grew up the daughter of a Pentecostal deacon listening to gospel music, with a strict background which did not allow her to listen to secular music; she used to sing Whitney Houston songs to herself when her parents were not around.
+She graduated from Peoria Notre Dame High School in Peoria in 1997.
+She later moved from Peoria to go to college in Portland, Oregon on a track scholarship at Portland State University.
 Her interest in public singing started at a karaoke club but she was so nervous on her first try that she sang with her back facing the audience.
 Eventually she became obsessed with performing to the point that she would attend daily and progressed to wearing wigs and costumes.
-At another establishment, she watched Linda Hornbuckle, who brought her onstage to sing, and again due to nervousness, Warfield sang with her back to the crowd.
+At another establishment, she watched Linda Hornbuckle who brought her onstage to sing and again due to nervousness, Warfield sang with her back to the crowd.
 When she decided to pursue singing as a career, she dropped out of school and slept in her car.
-Her mother was initially upset to discover Warfield was singing and wanted to bring her back home, but eventually changed her mind and became supportive.
-In 2006, Warfield self-released her first album Embrace Me – a collection of strong ballads.
+Her mother was initially upset to discover Liv was singing and wanted to bring her back home, but eventually changed her mind and became supportive.
+In 2006, Liv Warfield self-released her first album Embrace Me–a collection of strong ballads.
 She did performances and sold her cds at a local market.

 With Prince

 Warfield's music career took off in 2009 after being selected as the newest member of Prince's New Power Generation two months after he took interest in a submitted video of her performing The Rolling Stones' "Gimme Shelter", and she subsequently auditioned for him.
 He mentored her, helping hone her stage presence and studio arrangement of her music.
 She toured with the band for five years.
 Warfield is featured on his album Lotusflow3r.
 Her second solo album, The Unexpected was released early 2014 with Prince as its Executive Producer and the New Power Generation providing horns; Prince also wrote the single under the same name for the album.
 After Prince died, Warfield performed at Celebration 2017, a multi-day tribute to his life and legacy held a year after his death, at Paisley Park.
 She said "I, personally, have a hard time dealing with loss.
 But this time for me, I felt at peace.
 I felt peaceful.
 That was my hope.
-That was my intention — please let us see the light, despite all this other stuff going on."
+That was my intention—please let us see the light, despite all this other stuff going on."